 Going to an eye doctor regularly for screenings and getting a yearly dilated eye exam by an optometrist or ophthalmologist can help detect damage early.
 This is important because prompt treatment can prevent or delay the progression of the damage and save your sight.

 Who doesn’t love wearing a nice new pair of sparkly high heels or top-of-the-line sandals?
 But if your shoes are more stylish than they are comfortable, you may want to rethink your decision.

-Takeaway: Controlling your blood sugar is the best thing you can do to prevent complications, such as those with your feet.
+Managing your blood sugar is the best thing you can do to prevent complications, such as those with your feet.